Mathematics

 Implementation

-Our daily Maths lessons use Power Maths which makes mastery practical and achievable by providing structures, pathways, content, tools and support.
-To develop mastery in Maths, children need to be enabled to acquire a deep understanding of Maths concepts, structures and procedures, step by step.
-Complex Mathematical concepts are built on simpler conceptual components and when children understand every step in the learning sequence, Maths becomes transparent and makes logical sense.
-Interactive lessons establish deep understanding in small steps, as well as effortless fluency in key facts such as tables and number bonds.
-The whole class approach works on the same content and ensures no child is left behind.
+Our daily maths lessons use adapted White Rose slides, which make mastery practical and achievable by providing clear structures, pathways, content, tools, and support.
+To develop mastery, children must acquire a deep, step-by-step understanding of mathematical concepts, structures, and procedures.
+Complex mathematical concepts are built on simpler components; when children understand every step in the learning sequence, math becomes transparent and makes logical sense.
+Interactive lessons establish a deep understanding in small steps, as well as effortless fluency in key facts like times tables and number bonds.
+The whole-class approach ensures no child is left behind by working on the same content together.

-At the heart of Power Maths is a clearly structured teaching and learning process that ensures the children can master each Maths concept securely and deeply.
-For each year group, the curriculum is broken down into core concepts, taught in units.
-A unit divides into smaller learning steps – lessons.
-Step by step, strong foundations of cumulative knowledge and understanding are built
+At the heart of White Rose Maths, is a clearly structured teaching and learning process that ensures children master each mathematical step securely and deeply.
+For each year group, the curriculum is broken down into core concepts, which are taught in units.
+Each unit is then divided into smaller learning steps or lessons.
+This systematic approach builds a strong foundation of cumulative knowledge and understanding.

-In addition to the daily Maths lesson, classes also have 15 – 20 minutes practising arithmetic skills 3 times a week.
-We recognise that their arithmetic skills, underpin so much of the curriculum, that we prioritise this and ensure the children have sufficient time and opportunity to develop their fluency.
-We use the online learning tool Professor Assessor to support the children's arithmetic and learning further, both in class and at home.
+In addition to the daily maths lesson, classes spend time practicing arithmetic skills.
+We recognise that arithmetic skills underpin so much of the curriculum, so we prioritise this and ensure children have sufficient time and opportunity to develop their fluency.
+We use Mastering Number, TTRockstars and Numbots to help with the recall and understanding of key number facts

 Impact

-Teachers assess children through a variety of ways including marking, observations, discussions and assessment activities in line with the Assessment Policy.
+Teachers assess children using a variety of methods, including marking, observations, discussions, and specific assessment activities, all of which are aligned with the school's Assessment Policy.

-End of Unit Checks are used by teachers at to evaluate children’s understanding of a small chunk of learning.
-After these End of Unit Checks, teachers will decided if the class is ready to move on to the next unit or if parts of the previous unit need to be recovered before moving on.
-Teachers will prioritise the key units to ensure the most fundamental maths skills are taught first.
+End-of-Unit Checks are used by teachers to evaluate children's understanding of a specific block of learning.
+Based on these checks, teachers decide whether the class is ready to move on to the next unit or if parts of the previous unit need to be revisited.
+Teachers also prioritise key units to ensure the most fundamental math skills are taught first.

-Evaluation of the weekly plans and end of unit summative assessments help to identify areas in need of future reinforcement.
+Additionally, pre-unit checks, weekly plan evaluations, and end-of-unit summative assessments help identify areas that need future reinforcement.

-Progress in Maths is also measured by results in NFER and SATs tests taken three times a year in the appropriate year groups.
+Progress in maths is also measured by the results of NFER and SATs tests, which are administered three times a year in the appropriate year groups.

-Teacher’s assessment and record keeping should follow procedures within the Assessment Policy and the Staff Handbook.
-Professor Assessor supports formative assessment on a weekly basis, and teachers respond to children’s learning by using this tool for interventions.
+Teachers' assessments and record-keeping should follow the procedures outlined in both the Assessment Policy and the Staff Handbook.
+Data from TTRockstars and Numbots supports weekly formative assessment, and teachers use this tool to inform interventions.

 Downloads